Azimuthal anisotropy of jet particles in p-Pb and Pb-Pb collisions at $\sqrt{s_{\rm NN}}$ = 5.02 TeV: Introduction

 The study of ultrarelativistic heavy-ion collisions aims to investigate the properties of strongly-interacting matter characterised by high energy density and temperature, known as the quark--gluon plasma (QGP)~\cite{Bazavov:2014pvz,Shuryak:2014zxa}.
-In non-central collisions, the initial spatial anisotropy of the overlap region of the colliding nuclei is converted into an anisotropy in momentum space via multiple interactions among the medium constituents.
+In non-central collisions, the initial spatial anisotropy of the overlap region of the colliding nuclei is converted into an anisotropy in momentum space via interactions among the medium constituents.
 The final-state anisotropies are quantified by the coefficients ($v_n$) of a Fourier decomposition of the azimuthal ($\varphi$) distribution of produced particles~\cite{Voloshin:1994mz,Poskanzer:1998yz}:

 where \pt is the transverse momentum and $\Psi_{n}$ is the azimuthal angle of the symmetry plane for the $n^{\rm th}$ harmonic.
-The azimuthal anisotropy of produced particles is amongst the most important observables used to probe the properties of the QGP.
-The second Fourier coefficient $v_2$, referred to as elliptic flow~\cite{Ollitrault:1992bk,Poskanzer:1998yz}, provides information on the collective expansion of the produced medium at low \pt~\cite{Kolb:2003dz} and the path-length dependence of medium-induced parton energy loss at high $\pT$~\cite{Gyulassy:2000gk,Shuryak:2001me}.
+Measurements of the $v_n$ coefficients are expected to provide information on the initial state and the transport properties of the produced medium.
+The dominant coefficient is the second Fourier coefficient $v_2$, referred to as the elliptic flow~\cite{Ollitrault:1992bk,Poskanzer:1998yz}, which provides information on the collective expansion of the medium at low \pt~\cite{Kolb:2003dz} and the path-length dependence of medium-induced parton energy loss at high $\pT$~\cite{Gyulassy:2000gk,Shuryak:2001me}.